 Interest Rate Risk.
 Changes in interest rates can impact bond and debt security prices.
 As interest rates rise, the fixed coupon payments (cash flows) of debt securities become less competitive with the market and thus the price of the securities will fall.
 Interest rate risk is generally higher for investments with longer maturities or durations.
 Duration is the weighted average time (typically quoted in years) to the receipt of cash flows (principal plus interest) for a particular bond, debt security or portfolio, and is used to evaluate such bond's, debt security's or portfolio's interest rate sensitivity.
-For example, if interest rates rise by one percentage point, the share price of a fund with an average duration of one year would be expected to fall approximately 1% and a fund with an average duration of five years would be expected to decline by about 5%.
+For example, if interest rates rise by one percentage point, the share price of a fund with an average duration of five years would be expected to decline by about 5%.
 If rates decrease by one percentage point, the share price of a fund with an average duration of one year would be expected to rise approximately 1% and the share price of a fund with an average duration of five years would be expected to rise by about 5%.
+Negative or very low interest rates could magnify the risks associated with changes in interest rates.
 During periods of increasing interest rates, an Investment Fund may experience high levels of volatility and shareholder redemptions, and may have to sell securities at times when it would otherwise not do so, and at unfavorable prices, which could reduce the returns of the Master Fund.